Carson Kelly: Minor leagues

 Kelly was ranked the fourth-best prospect in the Cardinals system in 2016 by Baseball America.
-He began the 2016 season with the Springfield Cardinals of the Class AA Texas League.
+He began the 2016 season with the Springfield Cardinals of the Double–A Texas League.
 He was selected to the 2016 Texas League All-Star Game and to the 2016 All-Star Futures Game.
-After batting .287 with 6 home runs and 18 RBI in 64 games for Springfield, Kelly was promoted to the Memphis Redbirds of the Class AAA Pacific Coast League on July 11, 2016.
+After batting .287 with 6 home runs and 18 RBI in 64 games for Springfield, Kelly was promoted to the Memphis Redbirds of the Triple–A Pacific Coast League on July 11, 2016.